 Marilyn Monroe was born on June 1st 1926 as Norma Jean Mortenson in Los Angeles at the Los Angeles County Hospital.
 Her mother, Gladys Pearl Baker had migrated to California at the turn of the century and was originally from a poor Midwestern family.
 Gladys married John Newton Baker at the age of 15 to his 24 – and they had two children – Robert and Bernice.
 John was an abusive man which resulted in Monroe’s mother successfully filing for divorce and sole custody in 1923.
 Baker would kidnap the children soon after and move with them to Kentucky.

 Although her mother was not financially or even mentally prepared to have children, Marilyn’s early years were stable and happy.
-Gladys would place her with foster parents Albert and Ida Bolender in the rural town of Hawthorne.
+Gladys would place her with her foster parents, Albert and Ida Bolender, in the rural town of Hawthorne.
 Gladys would stay in the evangelical Christian household for six months before she had to move back to the city for work.
-She did still visit Marilyn at the weekends though.
-In 1933, Gladys purchased a small house in Hollywood with a loan from the Home Owners’ Loan Corporation and moved the then 7 year old Marilyn in with her.
+She did still visit Marilyn at the weekends, though.
+In 1933, Gladys purchased a small house in Hollywood with a loan from the Home Owners’ Loan Corporation and moved the then-7-year-old Marilyn in with her.

 They would share the house with lodgers, actors George and Maude Atkinson and their daughter Nellie.
-In January of 1934 Gladys had a mental breakdown which resulted in her being diagnosed with paranoid schizophrenia.
+In January 1934, Gladys had a mental breakdown, which resulted in her being diagnosed with paranoid schizophrenia.
 Following several months in a rest home, she was committed to the Metropolitan State Hospital.
-She would spend the rest of her life in and out of hospital with little to no contact with her daughter.
-Monroe became a ward of the state and her mother’s friend Grace Goddard took responsibility for her .
+She would spend the rest of her life in and out of the hospital with little to no contact with her daughter.
+Monroe became a ward of the state, and her mother’s friend, Grace Goddard, took responsibility for her.